Sweepstakes, Giveaway, & Promotional-Contest Opinion Letters

 • The classic consideration / chance / prize lottery analysis under U.S. federal and state law, applied to your specific facts (sweepstakes vs. contest vs. potential lottery).

-• Eligibility, jurisdictional exclusions (states where the promotion is or is not open), and age-restriction analysis.
+• Eligibility, jurisdictional exclusions (states where the promotion is or is not open), and age-restriction analysis, including whether NY / FL / RI exclusions are both written into the rules and enforceable by geo-eligibility.

 • Identification of whether prize-pool thresholds for New York or Florida pre-registration appear to be triggered, and a flag if Rhode Island retail-sweepstakes registration may be in play.